 Another common dental procedure is extraction of impacted or otherwise problematic wisdom teeth.
 Early consultation with an oral and maxillofacial surgeon after examination and x-rays of the mouth and teeth x-rays can reveal the position of the wisdom teeth and reveal or predict the likelihood of future infection, cyst formation or jaw bone destruction.
 Extraction of the wisdom teeth under local or general anesthesia, a very common procedure for older teens and young adults, is safe and helps avoid these potential problems.

 Oral and maxillofacial surgeons also perform bone grafting to repair jaw bone damaged by previous extractions, gum disease or injury; they treat traumatic facial injuries; and they evaluate and treat bite abnormalities and disorders of the temporomandibular joint (TMJ), the area where the jaw joins the face in front of the ear.
 Procedures to treat bite and TMJ issues can relieve pain, reconstruct a misaligned jaw, and improve function and coordination of the mouth and jaw.

 Oral and maxillofacial surgeons also have expertise in spotting changes in the appearance of the lips, cheeks, palate, gums, tongue, face, and/or neck that may represent early signs of disease, including cancer.
 For example, they evaluate the mouth cavity for signs of oral cancer, looking for discolored or thickened areas or lumps inside the mouth, difficulty chewing or swallowing and hoarseness.

-For more information about oral and maxillofacial surgeons on the Medical Staff at The Chester County Hospital and Health System, call our Physician Referral Service at610.738.2300or visit the Find a Doctor section of our website.
+For more information about oral and maxillofacial surgeons on the Medical Staff at Chester County Hospital, call our Physician Referral Service at 800-789-PENN (7366) or visit the Find a Doctor section of our website.